-Visual Basic is a Visual programming tool that allows you to develop Windows (Graphic User Interface – GUI) and browser based applications.
-These applications have a simple user interface and are easier for user to use.
+Visual Basic is a Visual programming tool that allows you to develop Windows (Graphic User Interface – GUI) applications.
+These applications have a familiar appearance to the user thus, are easy to use.

-Visual Basic is event-driven programming language, meaning code remains idle until called upon to respond to some event (button click, menu selection, keypress, Lost_Focus and so on).
+Visual Basic is event-driven programming, meaning code remains idle until called upon to respond to some event (button click, menu selection, keypress, Lost_Focus and so on).
 Visual Basic is governed by an event processor.
 Nothing happens until an event is detected.
-Event is made or triggered by the user, example by clicking on a Visual Basic Component.
+Event is made or triggered by the user.
 Once an event is detected, the code corresponding to that event (event procedure) is executed.
 Program control is then returned to the event processor.